dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 * Due to some original problems with various implementations of the HTML standard in browsers
 * allowing missing closing tags
 * XHTML standard developed (2000) mucho stricter and yay
-* back then everybody coded html manually - now we have better tools
+* back then everybody coded html manually, so browsers were forgiving - now we have better tools